hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="oidcwriteauthurl"></a>
 # **OIDCWriteAuthURL**
-> void OIDCWriteAuthURL (OIDCWriteAuthURLRequest oIDCWriteAuthURLRequest, string oidcMountPath = null)
+> void OIDCWriteAuthURL (OIDCWriteAuthURLRequest oIDCWriteAuthURLRequest, string oidcMountPath = "oidc", TimeSpan? wrapTTL = null)

 Request an authorization URL to start an OIDC login flow.